 If you ever need to reset password for local administrator account, make sure you enable it first before resetting its password.
 As I mentioned earlier, it’s disabled by default.

-So why reset or true recover?
+So why reset but not true recover?